 - Pellet grills are good grills and good smokers.
 They are not great grills or great smokers.
-Want real, hardcore authentic barbecue?
+Do you want real, authentic, barbecued food?
 Get a smoker that burns whole logs or at least lump charcoal.
-Want a great grill, again, charcoal is excellent or, invest in a good quality gas grill.
-Kamado grills do both smoking and grilling, and with a little practice, they actually perform these tasks better.
+If you’d like a good grill, again, charcoal is excellent, or invest in a good quality gas grill.
+Kamado grills do both smoking and grilling and with a little practice, they can actually perform these tasks better.

 - Pellet grills are mechanically complicated.
 They have moving parts, motors, fans, and increasingly advanced electronics.
 The days of setting up and cooking are over.
-Now you need to connect your cooker to your network, update its firmware and go through all the necessary cleaning and maintenance.
+Now, you can connect your grill to your network, update its firmware, and go through all the necessary cleaning and maintenance.
 Still, some of this maintenance can require mechanical skills.

-- Wood pellets are the most expensive fuel you can buy for your backyard cooker.
-If you are cooking for long periods or at high temperatures, you will burn through a lot of them.
+- Wood pellets are the most expensive fuel you can buy for your backyard grill.
+If you are cooking for long periods or at high temperatures, you will burn through them quickly.
 Also, not all pellets are made equally.
-Some are crap, and always buying the cheapest types can cause increased auger jams, higher ash production, and bad tasting smoke.
+Some are inferior.
+Buying the cheapest brands can cause increased auger jams, higher ash production, and bad-tasting smoke.

 - You are going to eat ash.
 There is no other way around it.
 Pellet grills blow ash into the cooking chamber, and some of that is going to end up on your food.
 For now, you are going to have to accept that.

 The truth is, pellet grills are not for everyone.
 Lately, with companies like Broil-King and Weber jumping into the pellet grill game, consumers who have only owned gas grills are being lured into the pellet world.
 Gas grills can take a lot of punishment, and to be honest, you can get away with never cleaning them.
-Gross, but certainly possible.
-If you just want a grill for your burgers and steaks, don’t buy a pellet grill.
+Gross, but certainly a possibility.

 - Telling your consumers that they have to buy your brand of pellets is wrong.
 Most of you don’t make your own pellets anyway.
 You outsource your pellet brand and pick the supplier that delivers the quality you can get away with for the price point you need.
 Test your pellet grills with the most available and popular brands of pellets and calibrate for that.
 Specifying your brand of pellets does a disservice to the consumer, particularly when they require mail order.

 - Make sure the software works before you ship.
 Updates are both a reality and crucial to the success of your product.
 Recently, too many high-tech grills released on the market have substantial software issues.
-There is nothing more frustrating than assembling your grill only to have to spend hours talking to customer service to get it to work.
+There is nothing more frustrating than assembling your grill and then spending hours talking to customer service to get it to work.
 I hate to be the one to tell you this, but most people expect to cook on their grill the day they buy it.

 - Figure out a way to deal with the ash issue before the American Institute for Cancer Research forces you to.

-It’s no secret that pellet grills have gone mainstream; however, the new market is comprised of people who are novice backyard cooks.
-Early pellet grills went to a small group of people who saw the potential in exploring this strange little grill.
-They quickly developed a fan base that drove them to be better, more reliable, and more versatile.
-Pellet grill enthusiasts have had just as much of an impact on a product as the manufacturer.
+It’s no secret that pellet grills have gone mainstream; however, the new market is comprised of people who are new to backyard cooking.
+Early pellet grills went to a select group of people who saw the potential in its innovation.
+These grills quickly developed a fan base that drove them to be better, more reliable, and more versatile units.
+These enthusiasts have had as much of an impact on the product as the manufacturer.
 Companies that make pellet grills need to remember this.

 I’m not trying to bash pellet grills.
 I know that for many people they are a great choice.
 They may not be perfect, but for a large number of outdoor cooking gurus, they are the grill they want and sometimes even need.
 However, I do want newcomers to gain a deeper understanding of what pellet grill ownership means.
 Pellet grills can require extra care.
 I also wish that manufacturers would stop making promises they can’t keep.